DeepSoftwareAnalytics/CodeCriticModel/README.md

 Our contributions can be summarized as follows:

-* We construct a high-quality open-source critique dataset CoQualEval with eight-dimensional critiques on code quality including correctness, efficiency, and readability.
+* We construct a high-quality open-source critique dataset CodeCriticData with eight-dimensional critiques on code quality including correctness, efficiency, and readability.

-* We present CoQuaLlama, a novel approach for code quality evaluation using large language models, which can generate useful critiques on code quality and help code optimization.
+* We present CodeCritic, a novel approach for code quality evaluation using large language models, which can generate useful critiques on code quality and help code optimization.

-* We conduct extensive experiments including human evaluation to verify the effectiveness of CoQuaLlama.
-We also experiment with five programming languages and reveal the cross-language generalizability of CoQuaLlama.
+* We conduct extensive experiments including human evaluation to verify the effectiveness of CodeCritic.
+We also experiment with five programming languages and reveal the cross-language generalizability of CodeCritic.

 ## Source code